Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S17 Secrets long Dead.md

 - [[Redgrave]] finds a diary of Godfrey Gwilym
 - Savid was killed by something while the party was away
 - [[Marin]] casts [[Speak With Dead]] on Savid and asks the following questions:
 	1. What killed you?
+A ghost killed me
 	2. What were you doing here?
+Looking for a lost Vistani girl
 	3. Why can the Vistani leave?
+It is an ability given to them by Strahd
 	4. Who imprisoned Strahd here?
+There a legend of a dark power that keeps him here
 - The party discusses whether to bring Savid with them in the [[Bag Of Holding]]
 - They decide to take Savid
 - The party finds [[Redgrave]]/Godfry Gwilym's grave